ivylaicc/ivylaicc/README.md

 - 👋 Hi, I’m Ivy Lai Chun Chun @ivylaicc
-- 👀 I’m interested in reading and writing
+- 👀 I’m interested in reading and writing.
 - 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate on research.
 - 📫 How to reach me at ivy-chun-chun-lai@polyu.edu.hk